YongoDavid/Demo-2024-May/README.md

 Upload the projects will the different Languages i have worked with soooo far.

 May-27-2024
-Updating my portfolio with the userika project.
+Updating my portfolio with the uderika project.